MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/test-cloud/preparing-for-upload/appium.md

 androidTestCompile('com.microsoft.appcenter:appium-test-extension:1.0')
 ```

-On newer Android SDKs `androidTestCompile` is deprecated and you should use `androidTestImplementation` instead.
+Starting with Gradle 3.0, `androidTestCompile` is [deprecated](https://docs.gradle.org/current/userguide/java_library_plugin.html#sec:java_library_separation) and you should use `androidTestImplementation` instead.

 ### Step 2 - Automate pom file generation

 The uploader requires a `pom.xml` file to work.
-Add the following snippet to the `build.gradle` in the `app` folder to automatatically build the pom file:
+Add the following snippet to the `build.gradle` in the `app` folder to automatically build the pom file:

 ```gradle
 apply plugin: 'maven'